Pulpitis can occur when

 Pulpitis is designated as

-In irreversible pulpitis, pain occurs spontaneously or lingers minutes after the stimulus is removed.
+In irreversible pulpitis, pain occurs spontaneously or lingers minutes after the stimulus (usually heat, less frequently cold) is removed.
 A patient may have difficulty locating the tooth from which the pain originates, even confusing the maxillary and mandibular arches (but not the left and right sides of the mouth).
 The pain may then cease for several days because of pulpal necrosis.
 When pulpal necrosis is complete, the pulp no longer responds to hot or cold but often responds to percussion.
 As infection develops and extends through the apical foramen, the tooth becomes exquisitely sensitive to pressure and percussion.
-A periapical (dentoalveolar) abscess elevates the tooth from its socket and feels “high” when the patient bites down.
+A periapical (dentoalveolar) abscess elevates the tooth from its socket, and the tooth feels “high” when the patient bites down.

 Diagnosis is based on the history and physical examination, which makes use of provoking stimuli (application of heat, cold, and/or percussion).
 Dentists may also use an electric pulp tester, which indicates whether the pulp is alive but not whether it is healthy.
 If the patient feels the small electrical charge delivered to the tooth, the pulp is alive.

 X-rays help determine whether inflammation has extended beyond the tooth apex and help exclude other conditions.

 Treatment of Pulpitis

 Root canal and crown or extraction for irreversible pulpitis

 Antibiotics (eg, amoxicillin or clindamycin) for infection that cannot be resolved with local measures

 In reversible pulpitis, pulp vitality can be maintained if the tooth is treated, usually by caries removal, and then restored.